bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 The same principle can apply to different network configurations to create other kinds of dependency relationships.
 : For this experiment, the dependency relationships are calculated directly in the graph database using Neo4j Cypher language queries, or externally to the graph database using SHACL shapes {{SHACL}} according to the principles described in {{GUITTOUM-2023}}.
 As another example, more specific to the 3GPP models {{ETSI-TS-128-541}} included in MOBILE-O and the Neo4j setup, one could calculate a dependency relationship between a 5G NF and the Kubernetes cluster that hosts it, as shown in {{snippet-yang2owl-cypher-5G-dependency}}.
-It is important to note that sub-class inference with Neo4j is not automatic and must be performed through dedicated queries, as illustrated in {{snippet-yang2owl-cypher-subclass-inference}}.
+It is important to note that subclass inference with Neo4j is not automatic and must be performed through dedicated queries, as illustrated in {{snippet-yang2owl-cypher-subclass-inference}}.

 ~~~
 MATCH (c:ManagedFunction)--(n:namespace)--(k:ClusterKubernetes)